knative/docs/contributing/DOCS-CONTRIBUTING.md

      1. You open a PR against [`master`](https://github.com/knative/docs/tree/master/).
      1. Add one or more `cherrypick-#.#` labels to that PR to indicate which of the past release branches should also be fixed.
+Generally, we only maintain the most recent numbered release.
      1. If you want to complete the fix yourself (best practice), you then open a subsequent PR by running `git cherry-pick [OriginalPRCommit#]` against the [release-0.5](https://github.com/knative/docs/tree/release-0.5).